hheinzer/ccfd/README.md

 ## First Step

-As a first step I want to recreate the SOD test case, the program output should be the same, as well as the calculation output.
+As a first step I want to recreate the SOD test case.
+The program output should be the same as the one from `cfdfv`, as well as the calculation output.